pka/mvt-benchmark/README.md

 Measurement targets:
 * How long does it take to generate all tiles (single node / multiple nodes)
-* How many requests/s does the tile server deliver in web server mode (with and without tile cache)
+* How many requests/s does the tile server deliver in web server mode

 Run benchmark